 According to Section 147 of the Income Tax Act, the Department of Income Tax can reassess a taxpayer’s previous ITRs.
 The designated officer can select a taxpayer’s ITR to reassess it as per pre-defined guidelines.
 It is initiated by sending a notice under the purview of Section 148 of the Income Tax Act for income escaping assessment.

 Section 148 of the Income Tax Act mentions that any tax calculation that has not been reassessed will be notified by the tax department.
 It also states that an IT Assessing Officer Will contact the assessee in question.

-In other words, this section of ITA is concerned with issuing a notice when an income was not reassessed.
+In other words, this section of Income Tax Act is concerned with issuing a notice when an income was not reassessed.

-Ideally, as per its provisions, assessing officers inform concerned assessees by sending a notice to furnish these following –
+Ideally, as per its provisions, assessing officers inform concerned assessees by sending a notice to furnish the following –

 One must note that said assessee has to provide income tax returns within a month of the notice period or within a period that has been clearly mentioned in the received notice.

 If an assessee provides the ITR of some other individual who can be assessed, he/she must submit tax returns in a manner as prescribed and substantiated by provisions of ITA.
 At the same time, they have to provide other required particulars to streamline the process better.

 Nonetheless, before issuing any notification, the concerned Assessing Officer will convey his/her reasons for issuance.

 A notice under Section 148 of the Income Tax Act can be issued under the situation where-

 Nevertheless, besides these reasons, the issuance of a notice under Section 148 has to be backed by a pre-set provision.